UPDATED: MAY 08, 2023 | 3 MIN READ

 According to MarketWatch, the national average homeowner’s insurance premium costs $1,249 per year.
 That’s $104.08 per month.

 The home insurance calculator is an excellent way of determining costs.
-Calling an agent is also easy to determine the cost of your home insurance needs.
+Calling an agent also makes it easy to determine the cost of your home insurance needs.
 It’s best to call around to multiple home insurance companies for quotes so you know you’re getting the best rates for your home insurance.